 What is storefront opera?

-Storefront opera is the community in which smaller organizations and individuals produce and share operatic works.
+Storefront opera is a community in which smaller organizations and individuals produce and share operatic works.
 Similar to the storefront theater community, storefront opera productions are often riskier, scrappier, less traditional affairs.

-Storefront opera is an important fixture in the architecture that makes up the modern opera community.
-There are only so many enormous opera houses and symphonies (if any) in a major city - but that's not to say that a musician is doing nothing between gigs at those large institutions.
-Some stories are best told for an audience of 100 instead of 4,000.
+Storefront opera is an important fixture in the architecture of the modern opera community.
+There are only so many enormous, well-funded opera houses and symphonies (if any) in a major city, offering limited opportunities for artists.
+Smaller organizations are also operating year-round, creating opportunities for audiences and artists to continue experiencing stories in their communities.
+After all, some stories are best told for an audience of 100 instead of 4,000.
 For every living composer whose work gets picked up by a multimillion-dollar company, there are a thousand crafting incredible stories that deserve to be shared.
-For every story in the traditional grand operatic canon, there are hundreds of new ones eager to be told - that's where we come in.
+For every story in the traditional grand operatic canon that you're used to seeing as a multi-million dollar event, there are hundreds of artists eager to present it in a more accessible way - that's where we come in.